 - Transcription of books into braille

-- Transcription of books onto cassette books
+- Narration of books onto cassette

 - Evergreen Radio Reading Service - programming 24 hours a day